resgateio/resgate/examples/edit-text/README.md

-# Hello World example
+# Edit text example

-This is an example of a simple Hello World RES service written in javascript (node.js).
+This is an example written in Javascript (Node.js) of a simple text field that can be edited by multiple clients.
-* It exposes a single resource: `example.mymodel`.
+* It exposes a single resource: `example.shared`.
 * It allows setting the resource's `message` property through the `set` method.
 * It resets the model on server restart.
 * It serves a web client at http://localhost:8081